RenUchiha-hub/my-first-repo/README.md

 My First GitHub Repository

-Name: Jaddah Hayat
+Name: Iqra Hanif
-Registration Number: BSNU25101025
+Registration Number: BSNU25101018

 This repository is created as part of Lab Activity #1.